Office of the Chancellor

 About the Chancellor

 In addition to many other honors and awards, Sister Therese was a recipient of the John E. Fogarty Achievement Award and the Mercy Higher Education Leadership Award.
 She is also an inductee to the Rhode Island Heritage Hall of Fame.
 Sister Therese was a Fulbright senior specialist at Krasnoyarsk University in Russia, and the state of Kentucky commissioned her as a Kentucky Colonel in 2008.

-Sister Therese holds a doctorate from Harvard University in education with emphasis in administration, planning and social policy.
+Sister Therese holds a doctorate in education with emphasis in administration, planning and social policy from Harvard University.
 She holds a master's degree in mathematics from Villanova University and completed the international senior executive program at MIT's Sloan School of Management.